©Photo by iStock: takasuu

 Saying 'I love you' is not the words I want to hear from you.

-Aishiteru (愛してる) — the big “I love you” — is never, ever meant to be part of a confession.
-“It’s tantamount to a kokuhaku suicide,” said one friend who also added that “saying that makes you sound like a stalker.
+Aishiteru should never be part of a confession.
+“It’s tantamount to a kokuhazu suicide,” said one friend who also added that “saying that makes you sound like a stalker.
 It never works out well.”
-But you get that — I love you is not a typical phrase you’d say to someone you haven’t even started dating, is it?
+Even in English, saying ‘I love you’ from the get-go is not a typical phrase you’d say to someone you haven’t even started dating yet, right?
+So, the same applies in Japanese.

-As a non-native Japanese speaker, I’ve heard over and over again that suki (好き) means both “like” and “love” and that one needs to be especially careful when using it regarding people, lest others misunderstand your comments.
-Nevertheless, for a confession, the most basic and widespread phrase is “suki desu” (好きです, I like you), often followed up by “tsukiatte kudasai” (付き合ってください, please go out with me).
+As a non-native Japanese speaker, I’ve heard over and over again that suki means both “like” and “love” and that one needs to be especially careful when using it regarding people lest others misunderstand your comments.
+Nevertheless, for a confession, the most basic and widespread phrase is 好きです (suki desu; I like you), often followed up by 付き合ってください (tsukiatte kudasai, “please go out with me”).

 Sounds simple enough, right?

 Not yet!
-While these terms are common in first-time (aka teenage) kokuhaku, as an adult you need to be a bit smoother and more original.
+While these terms are common in first-time (aka teenage) kokuhaku, as an adult, you need to be a bit smoother and more original.
 Using an anime-like kokuhaku is just not going to cut it after age 18.
 So, here’s what you can say instead!

 If you’re a pretty frank person and know your perspective date well, the following are solid and very straightforward approaches:

-• 実は、(〇〇)が好きです。今度、ご飯でも行かない?
+実は、(〇〇)が好きです。今度、ご飯でも行かない?

 Jitsu wa, (the person’s name) ga suki desu.
 Kondo, gohan demo ikanai?